fiachra/UnityCinema/README.md

 # Surround Cinema Test

-This is a Unity project designed to look at some of the options available for surround audio in Unity.
+This is a Unity project designed to test some of the options available for surround audio in Unity.

 ## Getting Started